parveen-daffodil/au-interface-use/au-interface-terms.md

 - NOT TRYING TO CUT OUT STATUTORY RIGHTS UNDER CONSUMER LAW I TOTALLY PROMISE GUYS
 - Above element covered by lawpatch boilerplate, right?

+## Product returns

+Put in product returns.

 ## Intellectual Property Protection

 https://github.com/CodePact/au-components/blob/widgets/ip_protection.md

-## Unnaceptable Activity
+## Acceptable content

-If your Service allows your customer to post content to the Service, or to communicate with other users of the service, it's a good idea to be clear that there are limits to what kind of content is acceptable.
+It's a good idea to be clear about what the a Customer can't use the Service for.
+Usually, the service provider will object to the use of the Service:

+- in assosciation with certain kinds of content; or
+- to deal with third parties in certain undesiarable ways.

-### Customer agrees to use the service in an acceptable manner
+### Customer agrees not to use the Service for the listed activities.

-Customer agrees that use of the Service is limited to what Contractor deems to be acceptable.
-Customer agrees not to use the Service in any way that is unnaceptable to the contractor, including:
+Customer agrees not to use the Service to communicate or store any information:

-PATXXX - this list should probably be a widget.

-- The posting of racist content, or hate speech
+- that could reasonably be considered racist or hate speech;
-- The posting of computer viruses, or trojans
-- Anything illegal
+- that infringes the intellecutal property rights of a third party;
+- to harrass any third party;
+- that is pornographic in nature;
+- that could reasonably be categorised as "malware"; and
+- for any unlawful purpose.

+## Customer agrees to the Acceptable Use Policy.

+Customer agrees only to use the Service in accordance with the Acceptable Use Policy at {{acceptable use policy}}.

 ## Warranties